Can Jogging Help You Lose Weight In A Few Weeks?

 How long and at what level it stays at depends on just how intense your workout has been.
 Because your body is burning more calories not just during but after you finish jogging, you can knock off the extra weight without going on an extremely low-calorie diet that could also rob your body of vital nutrients.

-For those who are aiming at weight control, even a 15-minute session thrice a week may do.
-Build up gradually to a half hour session of aerobic activity like jogging.
-Aim at four sessions a week, five if you can manage that.
-If you need to lose a lot of weight, that number will have to be much higher, as you’ll find in the next sections.2 The WHO3 and the American Heart Association4 both recommend that all adults get in about 150 minutes of moderate-intensity exercise every week.
-And jogging can help you hit that number as you work towards your weight loss goals.
+If you need to lose a lot of weight, that number will have to be much higher, as you’ll find in the next sections.2 The WHO3 and the American Heart Association4 both recommend that all adults get about 150 minutes of moderate-intensity exercise every week.
+And jogging can help you hit that number as you work toward your weight loss goals.

-One reason many people are able to stick with jogging over other forms of exercise is because it also has psychological benefits.5 Some may enjoy the experience of running in the outdoors, getting some fresh air, or interacting with others as they jog.
+One reason many people are able to stick with jogging over other forms of exercise is because it also has psychological benefits.5 It makes the body release mood-lifting hormones called endorphins.
+These endorphins dampen the effect of cortisol, the stress hormone that is also responsible for fat gain.
+Some may enjoy the experience of running in the outdoors, getting some fresh air, or interacting with others as they jog.

 Jogging is also a form of aerobic exercise that doesn’t need you to sign on for a class at a specific time of day.
 So you’re left with little or no excuse to skip a workout even if your routine changes a bit.
 From a health and weight loss perspective, studies have found that jogging can help reduce obesity and improve lipid profiles.6